Producing a product is not the end of your involvement in your customers’ buying journey but the start of the final step: delivery.

 Holidays.
 Often, florists see seasonal booms, such as Valentine’s Day and Mother’s Day, so you need to be able to adjust your delivery capabilities based on order volume.

 Temperature control.
-Some flowers love humidity and high heat while others do not.
-Arrangements also need to be delivered whether it’s 8 degrees, or 88 degrees.
-Florists need to keep their flowers and plants at the right temperatures to avoid wilting or damage.
+Some flowers love humidity and high heat while others do not — yet flower arrangements still need to be delivered whether it’s 8 degrees, or 88 degrees.
+Florists need to keep their flowers and plants at the right temperatures during the delivery process to avoid wilting or damage.

 Cargo management.
 Because flowers are delicate and often oddly shaped, delivery vehicles need to be large enough to fit the arrangements as well as have any specialized cargo management solutions to help keep products from shifting during delivery.